March 17, 2007

 This year’s Snow Run turned out to be one

-of the best runs in a long time.
+of the best runs in a long time

-The weather was perfect, the turn out was great and we even encountered snow.
+The weather was perfect, the turn out was great and we even encountered snow

 The group gathered at Denny’s for a hearty breakfast before heading into the

-There were a total of 11 rigs, 18 adults, 3 children and 3 dogs.
+There were a total of 11 rigs, 18 adults, 3 children and 3 dogs

-Jim & Vicki D lead the group and were accompanied by Scott & Laura V,
+Jim & Vicki D lead the group and were accompanied by

-Lee & Marla D, JP & Carole P, Glenn R, Tim W with Tom M riding shotgun
+Lee D, JP & Carole P, Glenn R,

-and Marie D with Gary K covering the back door.
-We had three prospective
+and Marie D with Gary K covering the back door

-members, Scott A, Jacque Y and Jeremy L.
+members, Scott A, Jacque Y and Jeremy L

 We exited I-80 at Elm St in Auburn and

-traveled along SR-193 to Georgetown.
-We made a quick stop, well maybe not that
+After a quick stop, well maybe not that

-quick, for gas and munchies and headed east on Wentworth Springs Rd.
+quick, for gas and munchies and headed east on Wentworth Springs Rd

 We stopped at Stumpy Meadows Reservoir for a

-quick visit to the outhouse.
+quick visit to the outhouse

 We finally found some snow near Uncle Tom’s

-cabin and got to put it into four-wheel drive.
+cabin and got to put it into four-wheel drive

 Scott A has been four wheeling for years, but

-this was the first trip for his 2006 Rubicon.
+this was the first trip for his 2006 Rubicon

-This was also the first time in snow for Jacque Y.
+This was also the first time in snow for Jacque Y

 Glenn assisted Jacque by providing coaching as she learned how

-to four wheel in snow.
 Everyone was having a good time, especially Tim,

-who could not resist the temptation to fish tail in the snow and break up the
+who could not resist the temptation to fish tail in the snow

-tracks the rest of us were trying to follow.
+tracks the rest of us were trying to follow

 We made it all the way through Wentworth Springs Road to Ice

-We stopped for lunch at South Fork.
+We stopped for lunch at South Fork

 After lunch our group split up.
 Some of the club members had

-to get back in time for the corn beef and cabbage dinner at Tex's.
+to get back in time for the corn beef and cabbage dinner at Tex's

 This left six from the original group and we decided to try to

-make it to the Wentworth Campground.
-Tim and Tom led the way, which was a
+Tim and Tom led the way, which was a mistake

-mistake.
 When we turned off Ice House Road and back onto Wentworth Springs we

-encountered even more snow.
 Once again Tim began spinning his new tires and

-broke up the tracks in the snow.
 This made it a lot harder for the stock and

-slightly lifted Jeeps following behind Tim.
 We got as close as one mile to where

-the pavement ends and the real Wentworth Springs Trail begins.
-The snow was a
+the pavement ends and the real Wentworth Springs Trail begins

-lot deeper and because of the warmer weather we would sink up to our axles.
+lot deeper and because of the warmer weather we would sink up to our axles

 Although Tim wanted to keep going the rest of us convinced him it was time to

-turn around.
+turn around

-was plowed.
+was plowed